-As the profile and needs of patients has changed over the years, the Hospice formed three core services, which are supported by education and research, as the bedrock of quality healthcare.
+As the profile and needs of patients has changed over the years, the Hospice formed three core services, seeing over 5,000 patients in 2023.
+All our patient centered services are underpinned by education and evidence-based research and form the bedrock of quality healthcare.

-Specialist palliative care is delivered in each of our three locations, making us the largest provider in Ireland.
-As well as in and out-patient services, we have community palliative care teams who had over 12.000 patient interactions (including visits to patients' homes) and a further 5.900 virtual innervations across South Dublin and Wicklow during 2022.
+Specialist Palliative Care is delivered in each of our three locations, making us the largest provider in Ireland.
+As well as inpatient and out-patient services, we have specialist community palliative care teams who carried out over 13,700 face to face patient interventions in the patients place of residence across South Dublin and Wicklow during 2023.